Skip to content

 Label Modified

-URI gbl_mdModified_dt
+URI https://opengeometadata.org/ogm-aardvark/#modified

 Obligation Required

-Multivalued false
+Multivalued False

-Purpose To inform administrators of when the metadata was last touched
+Purpose To inform administrators of when the metadata was last touched.

 Commentary This value should indicate when the metadata (not the resource itself) was last modified.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value "2015-01-01T12:00:00Z"
+Example Value "2015-01-01T12:00:00Z"

 Element Set GBL

-Group Administrative
+Group Admin

 Provider